For more information about the Perkins Discovery Fund, please call:

-The Perkins Capital Management team, consisting of Richard W. Perkins, Daniel S. Perkins, Richard C. Perkins, and Harry A. L. Lindberg, Jr., has experience averaging over 35 years in the investment business.
-Founded in 1984, Perkins Capital Management serves as the investment advisor to private and institutional accounts totaling over $163 million.
+The Perkins Capital Management team, consisting of Richard C. Perkins, Daniel S. Perkins, and Harry A. L. Lindberg, Jr., has experience averaging over 36 years in the investment business.
+Founded in 1984, Perkins Capital Management also serves as the investment advisor to private and institutional accounts.

 Richard W. Perkins and Daniel S. Perkins are co-managers of The Perkins Discovery Fund.

 Mr. Daniel S. Perkins graduated from the University of Colorado, Boulder, with a BS degree in Business Administration in 1976.
 He was employed as an internal auditor for Modern Merchandising, Inc., Hopkins, Minnesota from 1978 to 1982, and then attended graduate school where he received his MBA in Finance from the University of Minnesota in 1983.
-Starting in 1983, he was employed as a financial analyst for Perkins and Partners, Inc., Wayzata, Minnesota, and co-founded Perkins Capital Management, Inc. in 1984.
+Starting in 1983.
+He co-founded Perkins Capital Management, Inc. in 1984.

 Mr. Harry A. L. Lindberg, Jr. has 31 years experience in the investment business.
 He graduated from Ohio Wesleyan University, Delaware, Ohio, in 1977 receiving a BA in Politics and Government.
 He began his business career with 3M Co. as a Marketing Executive.
 He was an Account Representative for Merrill Lynch & Co., an Account Representative with Paine Webber, Inc., and an Investment Executive with Piper Jaffray & Hopwood, Inc. before coming to Perkins Capital Management, Inc. in 1987.